Infinite Craft

 Recipe discovery sandbox with long-tail search demand.

-The matrix should not become a shallow directory.
-Each game needs a reason to have a page.
-Infinite Craft needs searchable recipe paths and related combinations.
+Some other Neal.fun games need different kinds of help.
+Infinite Craft needs recipe paths and related combinations.
 The Password Game needs rule explanations and recovery advice.
-Stimulation Clicker needs ending order and clutter management.
-Internet Roadtrip needs route context, map interpretation, and community event summaries.
-Cursor Camp needs shells, badges, campfire practice, and social clue reading.
+Stimulation Clicker needs ending order and screen clutter management.
+Internet Roadtrip needs route context, map reading, and community event summaries.

 Recipe discovery sandbox with long-tail search demand.